hjstephan86/consorsbank-parser/README.md

 ## consorsbank-parser

-This is a simple java project which parses monthly PDF reports genrated by Consorsbank, DHL delivery receipts and which prints the transfers to console.
+This is a simple java project which parses monthly PDF reports genrated by Consorsbank, DHL or Hermes delivery receipts and which prints the transfers to console.
 It uses [pdfbox](https://pdfbox.apache.org/3.0/commandline.html) to parse PDF reports and the [mindee](https://platform.mindee.com) API to parse delivery receipts.

 This project parses PDF reports and prints the data of each transfer in a pretty format to console.
 It also parses delivery receipts in JPG or PDF format and prints the data of each delivery receipt including the tracking id to console.
 It searches for retoure transfers to which you can assign tracking ids interactively via console.
 Additionally, it exports the transfers to CSV, respecting tracking id assignemnts by the user.
 The mindee API endpoint data (key, endpoint name, account name, version) and the following paths can be configured inside `com.consorsbank.parser.Helper` or, when running this project as jar, passed as command line arguments, i.e.,
 1. the path to the folder where the PDF reports to pasrse are located in, e.g., `/home/user/Downloads/transfers/`, it is used to export the transfers into a CSV `Transfers-%DATE%_%TIME%.csv`,